echosongg/EXTREME_longterm_daily_rainfall_forecast/README.md

-# 🌧️
+# 🌧️ Rainfall Prediction Project

 This repository contains a full pipeline for rainfall prediction using deep learning models and statistical baselines.
-The workflow is divided into two main modules:
+The workflow is divided into three main modules:

 1. **Preprocessing**
 2. **Model Training, Inference, and Evaluation**
+3. **Results Output and Visualization**

 ---